neilgee/bootstrap-conditional/readme.txt

 1. Upload the `bootstrap-conditional` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Option to enable Bootstrap 4 appears in each post/page.
+3. Dropdown option to enable Bootstrap appears in each post/page.

 == Usage ==